lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 \figenv{/assets/img/beta-reduction-ex.jpg}{50%}\label{equation beta-reduction}
 @@
 The \figinline{/assets/img/cup.jpg}{4%} at the bottom connects the wire representing the free $x$ variable in $t$ to the abstraction node.
 After applying the first inclusion, the $x$-wire gets reconnected to the argument, $u$.
 The result is the diagrammatic counterpart of the substitution $t[x:=u]$.

+So far we've only used one side of \eqref{adjoints}.
+If the first inclusion corresponds to (linear) $\beta$-reduction, the second is $\eta$-expansion!
+Recall that it is given by $t\rightarrow_\eta \lambda x. t x$ and it is not too hard to see that how this corresponds to the following inclusion:
+@@center
+\figenv{/assets/img/eta-expansion.jpg}{15%}
+@@
+I don't know if $\eta$-laws are a standard feature of the sharing graph/interaction net literature, but it certainly seems natural to include it here, as it constitutes one side of the adjunction between application and abstraction.

 ## Copying and discarding